WebDeflect/PasswordHashing/README.md

 we no longer use this.
 I've cleaned this up a bit and made it slightly neater.

+In my personal opinion, I believe a method similar to this would be classed as a very secure method for storing passwords.

 You can replace the whole PBKDF2 function with your own in case you want to use something like password_hash().